Valentino Name Meaning: Origins & Significance

 In addition to these diminutives, Valentino can also be shortened to Val, whiich is a popular nickname for the name.

-Cultural and Historical Significance of Valentino
+Cultural & Historical Significance of Valentino

 Roman History